Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

   - **External**:
     - none

 - **Rationale:** We want some central interface that controls the game and interacts with other interfaces to update the game.
-This will serve as a constant entry point between the client and the server.
+This will serve as a constant entry point between the client and the server and managing the game state.

 ---